alexisbourdais/ChloroBras/README.md

     Raxml
     --raxml_model                   Model uses by RAxML, default: "GTRGAMMAI"

-The help message can be displayed with the command `nexftlow run chlrobras.nf --help`
+The help message can be displayed with the command `nexftlow run ChloroBras.nf --help`

 ## Documentation